 Africa is one of the most diverse continents on earth.
-Based on Per Capita rankings, this post will show you the richest countries in Africa in 2022.
+Based on Per Capita rankings, this post will show you the richest countries in Africa.

 However, despite this wealth, many countries are still mired in poverty.
 But first, let’s look at the list of the top 20 richest African countries based on GDP per capita.